 Fat is a source of moisture and flavor in any type of meat.
 When meat gets grilled, the fat melts and adds flavor to your food while also keeping it from drying out over the hot flame.

 When it comes to burgers, the ideal fat percentage of your patty mixture is between 15 to 20%.
 You can go a little bit leaner than that, but you start to sacrifice in the flavor and texture department the leaner you go.
+Not to mention, the higher fat content will help keep burgers from falling apart.

 It’s also worth noting that mixing the right types of meat is not only okay, it’s encouraged!
 Some of the best burgers I’ve had in my life have been blends of different types of meat.
 At the end of the day, what you’re looking for is a final mixture that falls in that sweet spot of 15 to 20% fat content (a little higher is ok, especially if you like your burgers well done).